tkn-tub/ns3-gym/doc/manual/source/events.rst

 how the context (node id) of the first event is set to that of its associated node.
-This is accomplished by the NodeList class: whenever a new node is created, the NodeList class uses ScheduleWithContext to schedule a 'start' event for this node.
-The 'start' event thus executes with a context set to that of the node id and can use the normal variety of Schedule methods.
-It invokes the Node::Start method which propagates the 'start' event by calling the DoStart method for each object associated with the node.
-The DoStart method overridden in some of these objects (most notably in the Application base class) will schedule some events (most notably Application::StartApplication) which will in turn scheduling traffic generation events which will in turn schedule
+This is accomplished by the NodeList class: whenever a new node is created, the NodeList class uses ScheduleWithContext to schedule a 'initialize' event for this node.
+The 'initialize' event thus executes with a context set to that of the node id and can use the normal variety of Schedule methods.
+It invokes the Node::Initialize method which propagates the 'initialize' event by calling the DoInitialize method for each object associated with the node.
+The DoInitialize method overridden in some of these objects (most notably in the Application base class) will schedule some events (most notably Application::StartApplication) which will in turn scheduling traffic generation events which will in turn schedule